-During the 2014 referendum campaign no clear picture was provided of what the people of Scotland were being asked to vote for.
+During the 2014 referendum campaign no clear picture was provided of what Independence would mean for the general public.

 Political party elites select the majority of the candidates we are required to vote for and these candidates primarily "canvas" on the manifesto promises set out by the party organisations.
 Many elected representatives see their political career prospects as dependent on accountability to party bosses rather than being accountable to the electorate who pay their wages.